alexlehner86/svelte-sandbox/README.md

 # Svelte Sandbox

 A sandbox to try out the svelte framework.
-This project was created using the command `npm init svelte my-app`
+This project was created using the command `npm init svelte my-app`.

 ## Developing